Franjo Tuđman: President of Croatia (1990–1999)

 In the weeks following the election, the new government introduced the traditional Croatian flag and coat of arms, without Communist symbols.
 The term "Socialist" in the title of the republic was removed.
 Constitutional changes were proposed with a multitude of political, economic, and social changes.
 Tuđman offered the vice-presidency to Jovan Rašković, president of the SDS, but Rašković declined the offer and called the elected deputies from his party to boycott the parliament.
 Local Serb police in Knin began operating as an independent force, often not responding to orders from Zagreb.
 Many government employees, mostly in police where commanding positions were mainly held by Serbs and Communists, lost their jobs.
 This was based on a decision that the civil service ethnic structure should correspond to their percentage in the entire population.

 On 25 July 1990, a Serbian Assembly was established in Srb, north of Knin.
 Jovan Rašković announced a referendum on "Serb sovereignty and autonomy" in Croatia in August 1990, which Tuđman labeled as illegal.
 A series of incidents followed in areas populated by ethnic Serbs, mostly around Knin, known as the Log Revolution.
 The revolt in Knin concentrated the Croatian government on the problem of the lack of weapons.
 The effects of the JNA's confiscation of the Territorial Defence supplies was partly undone by the new Defence Minister, Martin Špegelj, who bought weapons from Hungary.
 As it had no regular army, the government had focused on building up the police force.
 By January 1991 there were 18,500 policemen and by April 1991 around 39,000.
 On 22 December 1990, the Parliament of Croatia ratified the new constitution.
 The Serbs in Knin proclaimed the Serbian Autonomous Oblast of Krajina in municipalities of the regions of Northern Dalmatia and Lika.

 In December 1990 Tuđman and Slovenian President Milan Kučan presented their proposal on the restructuring of Yugoslavia on confederal grounds.
 Tuđman believed that a confederation of sovereign republics could accelerate the Croatian accession to the European Community.
 The leaders of the Yugoslav republics held many meetings in early 1991 to resolve the growing crisis.
 On 25 March 1991, Tuđman and Slobodan Milošević met at Karađorđevo, a meeting which became controversial due to claims that the two presidents discussed the partition of Bosnia and Herzegovina between Serbia and Croatia.
 However, the claims came from persons that were not present at the meeting and there is no record of this meeting that proves an existence of such an agreement, while Milošević did not behave subsequently as if he had an agreement with Tuđman.
-On 12 July 1991, Tuđman met with Izetbegović and Milošević in Split.
+On 12 July 1991, Tuđman met with Alija Izetbegović and Milošević in Split.